antonvw/wex/README.md

 - Project and make files are generated using [Bakefile 0.2.9](http://www.bakefile.org/)
   In the build dir:

-  - under windows:
+  - under windows using Microsoft Visual Studio 2010:
     `make` or `make-release`

-  - under cygwin
+  - under cygwin:
     `make`
     wxextension does not yet compile